zecarlos94/pvsio-web/src/client/app/widgets/car/tutorials_jsdoc/Arcade/Arcade.md

     //         numZones: 8,
     //     }
     // ],
-    trackLayout: [
+    // trackLayout: [
-        // trackLayout2.json File
+    //     // trackLayout2.json File
-        // describing the desired track, which is straight line, followed by curve to left, straight line,
+    //     // describing the desired track, which is curve to left, straight line,
-        // curve to right, straight line and curve to left each with 3 zones (length) and with different
+    //     // curve to right, straight line, curve to left and straight line each with 3 zones (blocks) and with different
-        // profiles, i.e. "flat" or "up" or "down" allows to define slopes within each zone (default is []).
+    //     // profiles, i.e. "flat" or "up" or "down" allows to define slopes within each zone (default is []).
-        // Curvature is the angle of curvature for that topography name.
+    //     // Curvature is the angle of curvature for that topography name.
 This will be useful to try to use
-        // those angles to define different curvatures, instead of generating the same curvature for the same
-        // side
-        {
-            topography: {
-                name:"straight",
-                curvature: 0
-            },
-            profile: "flat",
-            numZones: 3,
-        },
-        {
-            topography: {
-                name:"left",
-                curvature: 90
-            },
-            profile: "flat",
-            numZones: 3,
-        },
-        {
-            topography: {
-                name:"straight",
-                curvature: 0
-            },
-            profile: "up",
-            numZones: 3
-        },
-        {
-            topography: {
-                name:"right",
-                curvature: -90
-            },
-            profile: "flat",
-            numZones: 3
-        },
-        {
-            topography: {
-                name:"straight",
-                curvature: 0
-            },
-            profile: "down",
-            numZones: 3
-        },
-        {
-            topography: {
-                name:"left",
-                curvature: 90
-            },
-            profile: "flat",
-            numZones: 3
-        }
-    ],
+    //     // those angles to define different curvatures, instead of generating the same curvature for the same
+    //     // side
+    //     {
+    //         topography: {
+    //             name:"left",
+    //             curvature: 90
+    //         },
+    //         profile: "flat",
+    //         numZones: 3
+    //     },
+    //     {
+    //         topography: {
+    //             name:"straight",
+    //             curvature: 0
+    //         },
+    //         profile: "down",
+    //         numZones: 3
+    //     },
+    //     {
+    //         topography: {
+    //             name:"right",
+    //             curvature: -90
+    //         },
+    //         profile: "flat",
+    //         numZones: 3
+    //     },
+    //     {
+    //         topography: {
+    //             name:"straight",
+    //             curvature: 0
+    //         },
+    //         profile: "up",
+    //         numZones: 3
+    //     },
+    //     {
+    //         topography: {
+    //             name:"left",
+    //             curvature: 90
+    //         },
+    //         profile: "flat",
+    //         numZones: 3,
+    //     },
+    //     {
+    //         topography: {
+    //             name:"straight",
+    //             curvature: 0
+    //         },
+    //         profile: "flat",
+    //         numZones: 3,
+    //     }
+    // ],
     // trackLayout: [
     //     // trackLayout3.json File
     //     // describing the desired track, which is straight line, followed by curve to left, straight line,
-    //     // curve to right, straight line and curve to left each with 3 zones (length) and with different
+    //     // curve to right, straight line and curve to left each with 3 zones (blocks) and with different
     //     // profiles, i.e. "flat" or "up" or "down" allows to define slopes within each zone (default is []).
     //     // Curvature is the angle of curvature for that topography name.
 This will be useful to try to use
+    //     // those angles to define different curvatures, instead of generating the same curvature for the same
-    //     // same side
+    //     // side
     //     {
     //         topography: {
     //             name:"straight",